ttkorhonen/e3pages/docs/references/3_suppl_material.md

 ## Acknowledgements

 EEE was initially developed by Cosylab for ESS.
-Han-Lee Jeong (ESS) then revamped the entire design from scratch to create e3.
+Jeong Han Lee (ESS) then revamped the entire design from scratch to create e3.
 Since 2019, e3 has been managed by an e3 team at ESS.

-## License and copyright
+## Licence and copyright

 Copyright (c) 2021 by European Spallation Source ERIC.